 How baby cot bedding evolved

 On the softer side of things, around 1750 some rather darling bed cot covers for baby bed cots were available for the chic baby about town (and country).
 The material of choice?
 Silk.
 The idea was that mummy’s lovely silk frock, when it was past its prime, was deftly reinvented as blankie for baby.
-Reusing - another idea ahead of its time.
-Check out this beautiful and sustainable blanket on the V&A
+Reusing - another idea ahead of its time in the West.
+Check out this beautiful and sustainable blanket on the V&A.

 Not to be outdone by V&A levels of baby cot bed chicness, Dragons’ Bashful Bunny Blanket from Jellycat is an exercise in hyper adorableness and, being made of 100% cotton, it certainly has top sustainability credentials as well.